ginopalazzo/ginopalazzo.github.io/_posts/2018-02-02-madrid-neighborhood-monthly-parking.markdown

 ---
 layout: post
-title:  "Madrid Neighborhood monthly parking"
+title:  "Madrid neighbourhood monthly parking"
-description: "Map representation of the median price by neighborhood in Madrid municipality area."
+description: "Map representation of the median price by neighbourhood in Madrid municipality area."
 date:   2018-02-02 19:10:22 +0100
 categories: ["Data", "Visualization", "Python", "d3.js"]
 ---
 ## Data
-It's hard to find well formed data about the Real Estate market in Spain.
-Usually the data prices are only for houses (not parkings, offices or lands) and the minimun territorial entity that holds the property is the municipality.
+It's hard to find well detailed data about the Real Estate market in Spain.
+Usually the data prices are only for houses (not car parks, offices nor sites) and the municipality isminimun territorial entity of any property data.

 The city of Madrid, for example, is a municipality.

-No data of garages.
-No real estate data prices of districts or neighborhood of Madrid found.
+No data for garages.
+No real estate data prices for districts or neighbourhoods of Madrid found.

 [idealista.com][idealista] is the leader of the real estate online marketplace in Spain.
-They offer [some data][idealista-prices] and an limited [API][idealista-api].
+They offer [some data][idealista-prices] and a limited [API][idealista-api].

 Poor information.

-I decided to take a snapshot of Idealista garage market for a random day in february.
+I decided to take a snapshot of Idealista garage market for a random day in February.
 I used [Scrapy][scrapy] (for scraping) and [Django][django] (for handy queries) python frameworks.
-I wrote a small note about how I've integrated [Django and Scrapy]({{ site.baseurl }}{% post_url 2017-12-01-django-scrapy %}) and I will try to explore deeper in this topic later.
-I also used pandas library to clean the data in a DataFrame format, grouping by Municipality, district and neighborhood code to calculate the median.
-Also added the official geocode for each neighborhood.
+I wrote a small note about how I've integrated [Django and Scrapy]({{ site.baseurl }}{% post_url 2017-12-01-django-scrapy %}) and I will try to explore deeper this topic later.
+I also used pandas library to clean the data in a DataFrame format, grouping by Municipality, district and neighbourhood code to calculate the median.
+I also added the official geocode for each neighbourhood.

 {% highlight csv %}
      municipality  district  neighbourhood  geocode  price